 The quality and availability of official materials differs substantially for the two tests.
 This can be a significant factor in how effectively you can prepare.

-For the ACT, there is one test on their website and four in The Official ACT Prep Guide, 2018-2019 Edition.
-However, only two of these is a complete, officially-administered test for which accurate scores and percentiles can be calculated.
-Despite changes to both the Reading and Science sections since 2011, much of the material in the current book is from the outdated 2011 edition of the book.
-The ACT site has new sample test questions for all sections, including the essay.
+For the ACT, there is one test on their website and five in The Official ACT Prep Guide, 2020-2021 Edition.
+However, only three of these six tests are complete, officially administered tests, for which accurate scores and percentiles can be calculated.
+One of the tests is seriously outdated, especially the Reading and Science sections.
+The ACT site has sample test questions for all sections, including the essay, many of which are from previously administered tests.

-For the SAT, eight official tests (four of which were officially-administered) are available on the College Board website and in The Official SAT Study Guide, 2018 Edition—double what is offered by ACT.
-In addition, you can link your College Board account with your PSAT or SAT scores to the Khan Academy website.
-The site offers comprehensive practices at different levels for all multiple-choice sections, based either on your test scores or diagnostic quizzes offered on the site.
-There also are practice essay exercises with real-time feedback.
+For the SAT, eight official tests (six of which were officially administered) are available in The Official SAT Study Guide, 2021 Edition, and on the College Board website.
+You can link your College Board account, with your PSAT or SAT scores, to the Khan Academy website.
+The site offers comprehensive practice at different levels for all multiple-choice sections, based either on your test scores or diagnostic quizzes that result in practices at appropriate levels.

 4. You’re a slow or average reader who has trouble finishing test sections.